-As a business owner, personal trainer, home owner, fiancé and dog mum it can sometimes be difficult to manage everything all at once!
+As a wife, business owner, personal trainer, homeowner and dog mum it can sometimes be stressful to manage everything all at once!
 For me I’ve got it easy too, there are plenty of others out there that have a plethora of different roles on top of those that I’ve just mentioned.

 Now for those of you that know me or view our social pages on a regular basis, know that my time out (or “Lou’s time” as I like to call it) are my walks with Bernie.
 Not only does this give me an hour or so a day to myself to try and just switch off, but more recently I have started to make an effort to have that hour away from my phone (or work).